 - Colleague joined our department at a time with many openings.
 The area can be fast paced, and she had adapted well to this.
 We value her very much.

 (Janelle) The program waits until about 6 months post-graduation to send surveys to the graduates who were actively seeking employment.
-Eleven of the 12 of the graduates responded to the survey.
+All 12 of the graduates responded to the survey.
 There are several questions on the survey specific to post-graduate employment.
-The information gathered from those questions indicates that all 11 of the students’ submitting surveys were employed within 6 months of graduation and all of them had jobs before they graduated.
+The information gathered from those questions indicates that all 12 of the students’ submitting surveys were employed within 6 months of graduation and all of them had jobs before they graduated.
 The graduates work in a multitude of locations and often in more than one specific area of the department.
-Six graduates are employed in General Radiography, three were trained in CT, one in MRI, and one in mammography.
-Ten of the graduates’ work in the hospital setting and one works in an outpatient clinic.
-Nine of them are employed full-time, one is part-time, and one works on a PRN basis.
-When asked about the length of the orientation process at their place of employment three of them indicated a 1-2-week orientation, two indicated a 3-6-week orientation, and six indicated they had a 7–12-week orientation.
+Ten graduates are employed in General Radiography, one in IR, and one in Surgery.
+Nine of the graduates’ work in the hospital setting and three work in an outpatient clinic.
+Nine of them are employed full-time, one is part-time, and 2 work on a PRN basis.
+When asked about the length of the orientation process at their place of employment 3 of them indicated a 1-2-week orientation, 5 indicated a 3-6-week orientation, and 4 indicated they had a 7–12-week orientation.
 View the radiography graduate survey on the LLCC Radiography Surveys webpage.

-- Were you employed in any capacity in Radiology Technology within six months of graduation?
+- Were you employed in any capacity in Radiology Technology within 6 months of graduation?

 - Please feel free to comment on how long it took you to find employment after you graduated.

-- I had accepted a job before I graduated.
-In what specialty have you been employed in since your graduation?
+- In what specialty have you been employed in since your graduation?

-- For your first Radiology Technology job after graduation, how long was the orientation in the imaging department that was provided by your employer?
+- For your first Radiologic Technology job after graduation, how long was the orientation in the imaging department that was provided by your employer?